radub/roadster/README.md

 You are now ready to spin-up the VM:
 ```
-$ vagrant up // start the vm
+$ vagrant up
 ```

-And you're done! :)
+go grab a coffee ... :) then come back.
+You will be prompted for the administrator password.
+The script also takes care of updating the ````/etc/hosts```` file.

+That's it!

 # Vagrant commands